This post may contain affiliate links. Learn more.

 If you make this recipe, please leave a comment and star rating below – this provides helpful feedback to both me and other readers.
 If you want more delicious vegan recipes be sure to subscribe to the A Vegan Visit newsletter.
 We’d also love for you to join the AVV community on Youtube, TikTok, Instagram, Pinterest and Facebook.

-The Written Recipe:
+The Full Recipe:

-Vegan Pumpkin Banana Bread (Easy 1 Bowl Recipe!)
+Vegan Banana Pumpkin Bread (Easy 1 Bowl Recipe)

 Ingredients

-• 200 g ripe bananas (approximately 2 medium bananas)
+- 200 g ripe bananas (approx 2 medium bananas)

-• 200 g pumpkin puree (substitute: squash puree)
+- 200 g pumpkin puree (substitute: squash puree)

-• 180 g soft light brown sugar
+- 180 g coconut sugar (substitute: soft light brown sugar)

-• 110 g coconut oil (melted and cooled to room temperature*)
+- 110 g coconut oil (melted and cooled to room temperature*)

-• 75 g dairy free milk (at room temperature**)
+- 75 g dairy free milk (at room temperature**)

-• 275 g self raising flour
+- 275 g self raising flour

 Instructions